 Zone 4 is your anaerobic threshold or tempo runs

 Zone 5 is your VO2 max or speed workouts

-Most of your runs should be in Zone 2 or 3 in any given week as these are the zones that you’ll be able to increase your fitness the most without taxing your body too much.
-Zone 2 runs while easy still provide a light fitness improvement and are usually thrown in there to help you recover from the previous day’s harder workout.
+Most of your runs should be in Zone 2 or 3 in any given week as these are the zones in which you’ll be able to increase your fitness the most without taxing your body too much.
+Zone 2 runs, while easy, should still provide a light fitness improvement and are usually thrown in there to help you recover from the previous day’s harder workout.

 For those training for longer distance runs such as half marathons or marathons, your long runs will generally be deep in Zone 3 and potentially touching Zone 4 towards the end of the run since your heart rate tends to drift higher due to cardiac drift.

 Cardiac drift is basically where your heart rate drifts higher despite similar intensity levels.
 This is likely due to increased core body temperature and the body needing to cool the skin.
 In the image below, you can see my heart rate trend over the course of a ~2 hour run where my average heart rate is drifting upwards gradually despite running around the same pace.

 Over the course of a marathon for example where you’re running mostly even paces, your average heart rate per mile will likely increase by 20+ bpm by the end of the race from where you started.
 If the marathon is warmer than normal, your average heart rate will likely drift up faster.